-In this post, we will see the seven diverse ways to open Device Manager in Windows 10.
-Let us see what those methods are.
+In this post, you will see seven diverse ways to open Device Manager in Windows 10.

 Use devmgmt.msc command in any of the following programs to launch Device Manager: